HopeZobinou/web-scrapping/hw2/hw2_report.md

 | 101-500 |   28   |
 | 501+    |   19   |

-Below is the code I used to get the mementos data.
+Below is the code I used to get the memento data.

 ```python
 def get_num_mementos(links):